OpenFibers/OpusKit/README.md

 ```
 ➜  lipo -info libOpusKit.a
-Architectures in the fat file: OpusKit are: i386 x86_64 armv7 armv7s arm64
+Architectures in the fat file: libOpusKit.a are: i386 x86_64 armv7 armv7s arm64
 ```
 A normal OpusKit file comes with this five archs: i386, x86_64, armv7, armv7s, arm64.